Internal Revenue Service (IRS), Treasury.

 Form Numbers: 8857 and 8857(SP).

-Current Actions: There are no changes to the burden previously approved by OMB.
+Current Actions: There are no changes being made to the forms at this time.

 Type of Review: Extension of a currently approved collection.

 Estimated Number of Respondents: 50,000.

 Estimated Time per Respondent: 6 hours, 32 minutes.

 The following paragraph applies to all the collections of information covered by this notice: